-On March 6, 2019, the Company entered into a loan agreement with the Lender.
+On March 6, 2019, the Company entered into a loan agreement with a lender.
 Under the Loan Agreement we borrowed \$5 million (the "Loan"), evidenced by a 12% term Promissory Note and Security Agreement due September 6, 2020.
 The loan was secured by a first priority lien in the Collateral.
 Concurrently with entering into the Loan Agreement, the Company entered into, and borrowed another \$5 million under, a loan agreement with another stockholder of the Company, which is not a related party, on the same terms as are contained in the Loan Agreement.
-The Company issued 100,000 warrants to the Lender and the other lender exercisable at \$6 per share.
+The Company issued 100,000 Warrants to the lender and the other lender exercisable at \$6 per share.